PaddlePaddle/docs/docs/design/quantization/fixed_point_quantization.md

 where, $x$ is the float value to be quantized, $M$ is maximum absolute value. $\left \lfloor \right \rceil$ denotes rounding to the nearest integer.
 For 8 bit quantization, $n=2^{8}=256$. $q$ is the quantized integer.

-Wether the *min-max* quantization or *max-abs* quantization, they also can be represent:
+Whether the *min-max* quantization or *max-abs* quantization, they also can be represent:

 $q = scale * r + b$